LenaKlay/The-spatial-spread-and-the-persistence-of-gene-drives./README.md

 ## Contents

-This repository contains the pdf of my first article, my PhD final presentation and two main folders:
+This repository contains various folders:

-`Determinist` to simulate the deterministic models (PDE, reaction-diffusion),

-`Stochastic` to simulate the stochastic models (birth–death process with migration).

-They always follow the same organisation inside:

 1) `Functions` contains the code to run the simulations (.py), as well as a `README.rmd` file detailing each function,

 2) `Outputs` stores the results of the simulations,

-3) `Illustrations` contains the important figures, sometimes improved with Inkscape.

-4) `Migale` contains the code to run the heaviest simulations on the cluster Migale (INRAE, doi: 10.15454/1.5572390655343293E12) as well as some outputs of previous simulations.
+3) `Migale` contains the code to run the heaviest simulations on the cluster Migale (INRAE, doi: 10.15454/1.5572390655343293E12) as well as some outputs of previous simulations.

-(only in the `Determinist` folder:)

 5) `Mathematica` contains the mathematica files used in preliminary mathematical analyses.

-6) `Poster` contains some posters I presented during my PhD.